erikgraa/azure-local-endpoints/README.md

 # Azure Local Endpoints Codified as JSON

-This PowerShell script enumerates the list of required firewall endpoints/URLs for Azure Local - for regions and OEM hardware vendors - and codifies it as JSON.
-Everything is retrieved from Microsoft documentation.
+This PowerShell tool enumerates the list of required firewall endpoints/URLs for Azure Local - for regions and OEM hardware vendors - and codifies it as JSON.

+> [!IMPORTANT]
+> This tool covers required firewall endpoints as parsed from [Microsoft's documentation](https://learn.microsoft.com/en-us/azure/azure-local/concepts/firewall-requirements).
+There may be other requirements, such as for additional Azure services

 ## 🚀 Features